 Let’s have a look at the the true meaning of 5 Prana vayus.

 The Prana Vayu is the breath going inside from the nose.
 You can think in terms of oxygen for now but there is more to it.
 There should be no confusion on the major Prana and this Prana Vayu.
 The Major Prana is about the vital life force in us just like the ‘Chi’.
-Prana Vayu is just a part of bigger ‘Prana’.
+Prana Vayu is just a part of the bigger ‘Prana’.
 The exercise to purify Prana Vayu is given below in the section of Apana Vayu.

 In the same way, when the breath comes outside of the nose, it is called Apana Vayu.
 So basically, it is all about exhalation when practiced through Yoga way.
 Prana Vayu and Apana Vayu are important.
-The exercises of Rechaka and Puraka pranayama is mentioned in the Upanishads.
+The exercises of Rechaka and Puraka pranayama are mentioned in the Upanishads.
 In the Yoga of Pranayama, the Rechaka means exhalation, this is for Purifying Apana Vayu.
 However, a combined method is mentioned below to purify Prana and Apana.

 Methods to purify prana.
 Practice daily to get perfection.

 Some of the Yoga teachers make compulsions on the practice of Pranayama in their own way.
 However, in major Upanishads only Rechaka, Puraka and Kumbhaka are only considered as Pranayama.
 Given below is the description of the kumbhaka.
 Upanishads don’t make compulsions on closing one hole of your nose with your fingers as the Yoga teachers teach.